SiliconLabsSoftware/docs-matter/sld251-matter-thread/chip-tool.md

 # Using the Mattertool (chip-tool)

 The following commands show how to start a new Thread network from the local OTBR, commission an EFR32 Matter End Device (Matter Accessory Device), and then send the on/off commands with the `mattertool` automated script.
-The `mattertool` script provides an interface into various chip-tool and otbr commands used to create and interact with a Matter network
+The `mattertool` script provides an interface into various chip-tool and otbr commands used to create and interact with a Matter network.

 ## Basic Mattertool Commands